rubenwardy/minetest_modding_book/_en/map/environment.md

 end
 ```

-Now your code will correctly increase `grow_speed` based on mese nodes in range.
+Now the code will correctly increase `grow_speed` based on mese nodes in range.

 Note how we compared the squared distance from the position, rather than square
 rooting it to obtain the actual distance.
 This is because computers find square
-roots computationally expensive, so you should avoid them as much as possible.
+roots computationally expensive, so they should avoided as much as possible.

 There are more variations of the above two functions, such as
 `find_nodes_with_meta` and `find_nodes_in_area_under_air`, which work similarly